jm-goldacker/Emulator8085/README.md

 ## The MC 85/2
 This project is inspired by the MC 85/2 computer, which uses the Intel 8085 and the 6116 RAM.
 The MC 85/2 is a DIY computer.
-Its purpose is to learn the fundementals on how a computer works internally.
+Its purpose is to learn the fundamentals on how a computer works internally.

 The instructions to build and programm this computer are described in the book "Lern-Computer", written by Waldemar Willner and published by "Studienverl.
 Brockmeyer".